keltia/dices-rs/README.md

 Usual small Dice simulator for AD&D type of games.

-Previous unreleased version was a straight port of the Ruby code in https://bitbucket.org/keltia/addfh-utils (Using Mercurial), rewrittent before in Go (https://github.com/keltia/dices-go) and now rewritten to use Rust.
+Previous unreleased version was a straight port of the [Ruby] code in https://bitbucket.org/keltia/addfh-utils (Using Mercurial), rewritten before in [Go] [here](https://github.com/keltia/dices-go) and now rewritten to use [Rust].

 ## Installation